Edit on GitHub

 Installation

-There are two ways you can install Winter, either using the Web-based installer or Composer installation instructions.
-Before you proceed, you should check that your server meets the minimum system requirements.
+Before you proceed, check that your server meets the minimum system requirements:

 Minimum system requirements